 Time of day is very important

 “If you go through the day, you can see that companies are very responsive to their customer requests at the beginning of the work day,” he says.
 So if you want to contact a company, the early bird gets the worm.
 If you can get your support request in by lunch time, you’re likely to get a fast response.
 The longer you wait, the longer you’ll wait.

 Calling tends to yield better results than using social media

 Many companies field their customer support requests via social media, but for pure speed, nothing beats a voice call.
 “Our data shows that the phone is the happiest channel,” says Boonin.
 Having a direct conversation leads to the most satisfaction.
 (Note: this doesn’t eliminate the need to keep a careful paper trail on some more complex requests.)

-Choose the company you do business with based on its ability to give good service
+Choose the company based on its ability to give good service

 “It’s easy to choose the cheapest company,” Boonin says.
 “But the best bet for consumers is to choose companies that value you through your entire lifecycle.”
 We spend an inordinate amount of time figuring out how to find those “best” companies, but a good place to start is the American Customer Satisfaction Index, which ranks companies based on their service scores.

 So, time your service calls.
 Remember that not all companies — or industries — value good service equally.
+(Here’s how to get hold of the CEO if you have to resolve a problem.)
 And keep in mind that if you’re reading this story, you probably live in the United States, which is not a service superstar.